wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

 Adding the Wazuh repository
 ---------------------------

 The first step to set up Wazuh is to add the Wazuh repository to your server or servers in the event you want to configure a Wazuh cluster.
-Alternatively, if you want to download the wazuh-manager package directly, or check the compatible versions, click :ref:`here <packages>`.
+Alternatively, if you want to download the Wazuh manager package directly, or check the compatible versions, click :ref:`here <packages>`.

 #.
 For this, the ``curl``, ``apt-transport-https`` and ``lsb-release`` packages must be installed on your system.
 If they are not already present, install them using the commands below: